On your orks. Get slapped. Brawl!

 Welcome, young Brawler Master.
 Here's a few quick tips on how to start your brawling career!

 Click HERE, or from the Home press on the button that says Create new Team.

 Name it, and then press Submit.

-On every match you'll line up nine brawlers, but to start you'll need at least twelve.
-Create them, choosing their names, races, and a bonus attribute.
+On every match you'll line up nine Brawlers.
+Create them (from your Team page), choosing their names, races, and a bonus attribute.
 Or just keep the defaults, they are perfectly fine!

 Sign the Team into a Conference

 Last thing you need to do is sign your Team into a Conference.

 There's a big banner with a huge button just below your Team: pressing it you'll land to the Conference page (you might also access it from the menu on the top).